roed314/padic_square/README.md

 # Overall project description

-We are aiming to understand how various parameterizations of p-adic fields interact with Galois groups, ramification polygons, residual polygons, indices of inseparability and other invariants.
+We are aiming to understand how various parameterizations of p-adic fields interact with Galois groups, ramification polygons, residual polynomials, indices of inseparability and other invariants.

 # Subprojects